SAIT Campus Map Redesign

 The Problem

-SAIT’s Interactive Map had usability issues that made it hard for both new and returning students to navigate campus.
+SAIT’s Map had usability issues and was laid out poorly which made it hard for both new and returning students to navigate campus.
 Key details like room numbers and floor plans were missing or unclear, causing confusion and frustration.

 Design Principles